-This project will help preserve lands with agricultural soils, as cannabis cultivation is inherently an agriculatural crop; and the proposed use will maintain agriculatural practices on agriculturally zoned lands.
-However, it is to be noted that this proposed project is located on what is now the newly created Farmland Protection Zone, so eventually the project will have to convert to an indoor cultivation.
-However, this is still in alignment with agriculatural practices.
+This project will help preserve lands with agricultural soils, as cannabis cultivation is inherently an agricultural crop; and the proposed use will maintain agricultural practices on agriculturally zoned lands.
+However, it is to be noted that this proposed project is located on what is now the newly created Farmland Protection Zone, so eventually, the project will have to convert to indoor cultivation.
+However, this is still in alignment with agricultural practices.